How is JCU making a difference?

 Each rotation must be 10-12 weeks duration, full-time equivalent, and undertaken in an accredited Australian or New Zealand hospital.
 Rotations undertaken as an intern can count towards mandatory hospital rotations so long as they were undertaken in an accredited Australian or New Zealand hospital.

 *Please note that ACRRM registrars must undertake paediatrics, anaesthetics and obstetrics and gynaecology experience during their training, but this does not need to be done prior to commencing terms in general practice.
-Registrars who have not met ACRRM’s prevocational requirements for paediatrics, anaesthetics, and obstetrics and gynaecology before 22 January 2019, are required to submit an Application for Alternative Training Arrangement to GMT for approval.
+Registrars who have not met ACRRM’s prevocational requirements for paediatrics, anaesthetics, and obstetrics and gynaecology before 22 January 2019, are required to submit an Application for Alternative Training Arrangement to James Cook University (JCU) for approval.

 Please consult the ACRRM Fellowship Handbook (p.
 10-12) for options on how to meet these requirements without completing a 10-12 week hospital term.